JSON_THROW_ON_ERROR

 When something goes wrong, the json_encode()

-function returns false
+function returns false by default:

 var_dump(json_encode('\x80'));